Stuycs-K/final-project-10-d-angelo-vincent-jha-lana/WORKLOG.md

 ### 5/24

 Began PRESENTATION.md today.
 I entered a lot of the information about the historical context surrounding the cipher, and played around with markdown, of course.
 There are some other parts of the history that I want to include, but I'll add those later in the presentation.

+### 5/27

+Today I continued my work on PRESENTATION.md.
+I explained how one uses the ADFGVX cipher to encode messages using images, tables, and footnotes, among another things.
+I also included a little bit more about the history the cipher in my explanation.

 ## Lana Jha